systemcarl/weblog/outlines/devlogs/blank/content-template.md

         [proof-of-concept].
 - The next step was to create a simple [landing page] to give myself a very brief personal introduction.
-    - Working off a simple design mock-up the goal was to add:
+    - Working off a simple design mock-up the goal was to implement the [profile] and [contact information] sections, adding:
         - my name,
         - a short description,
         - an avatar image,